ossf/security-insights-spec/specification/project.md

 ## `project.steward` (optional)

 - **Type**: [Link]
-- **Description**: A link and description of the relationship this project has with a parent entity, such as an open source foundation.
+- **Description**: This field is to communicate the relationship between the project and "a legal person, other than a manufacturer, that has the purpose or objective of systematically providing support on a sustained basis for the development of specific products with digital elements, qualifying as free and open-source software and intended for commercial activities, and that ensures the viability of those products" This definition is drawn from the [European Union Cyber Resilience Act, Article 3](https://eur-lex.europa.eu/eli/reg/2024/2847/oj/eng#art_3).

 [URL]: ./aliases.md#url
 [Contact]: ./aliases.md#contact